-HUNTINGTON, Long Island (WABC) -- An Uber driver is facing manslaughter charges in the death of a Long Island teenager who fell to the pavement after prosecutors say he was allowed to ride on the roof of the vehicle.
+HUNTINGTON, Long Island (WABC) -- An Uber driver has pleaded guilty to manslaughter charges in the death of a Long Island teenager who fell to the pavement after prosecutors say he was allowed to ride on the roof of the vehicle.

 Danyal Cheema, 24, of Huntington Station entered the plea Thursday in connection with the Sept.
 2018 incident that led to the death of 15-year-old Ryan Mullen of Cold Spring Harbor.

 Prosecutors say Cheema was driving three teenage boys on Cove Road in Huntington.

 The passengers asked Cheema for permission to "car surf," or ride on the roof of the vehicle as it was moving, and offered him $70 cash.

 The passengers ultimately paid Cheema $40 and he allowed them to climb onto the roof of the vehicle while at an intersection, authorities said.